quantiacs/documentation/en/source/user_guide/data.md

 | low                | Lowest daily price. |
 | is_liquid          | Is this cryptocurrency liquid? |

+For a more detailed description on loading and accessing Crypto Daily data consult our API-Reference: [Loading Crypto Daily Data](https://quantiacs.com/documentation/en/reference/data_load_functions.html#loading-cryptocurrency-daily-data)

 Let us say we are interested in the lowest daily price for BTC.
 We can extract it using:
 ```Python
 crypto_data.sel(field = 'low').sel(asset = 'BTC')